JerryI/web-components-mdx/README.md

 # MDX Blog Template with WLJS Notebooks

-A basic MDX blog template example that uses exported WLJS Notebooks stored as MDX files with assets, served as blog posts.
-This showcases how to integrate interactive Jupyter-style notebooks into a modern blog setup using Next.js and MDX.
+A basic MDX blog template that uses exported [WLJS Notebooks](https://wljs.io) as MDX files with assets, served as blog posts.
+This showcases how to integrate interactive Jupyter-style notebooks into a static blog setup using Next.js and MDX with minimal JS.

-## Overview

-This project demonstrates a blog application built with Next.js and MDX where blog posts are generated from [WLJS Notebooks](https://wljs.io).
-Each notebook is exported to MDX format with associated assets (kernel files, notebooks, attachments) that are served alongside the blog post content.
+Each notebook is exported to MDX with associated assets (kernel files, original notebooks, attachments), which are served alongside the blog post content.

 ## Features

-- 📝 Blog posts from exported WLJS Notebooks in MDX format (Markdown + JSX + LaTeX + WLJS code blocks)
+- 📝 SSG blog posts from exported WLJS Notebooks in MDX format
 - 🚀 Interactive notebook content rendered alongside traditional blog post content
+- 🧮 LaTeX and admonitions support
-- Assets are loaded lazily, while valid input expressions are shown in code blocks
+- WLJS blocks load lazily, while valid input expressions are shown as code blocks
+- Low FCP (First Contentful Paint) and TTI (Time to Interactive) time
-- 📦 Automatic asset management for notebook files and attachments (no need to think about what to put into `public` folder)
+- 📦 Automatic asset management for notebook files and attachments (no need to manually place assets in the `public` folder)
-- 🏷️ Support for post metadata (title, date, author, tags)
+- 🏷️ Support for basic post metadata (title, date, author, tags)
 - 🔍 Automatic blog post discovery from `content/posts`
-- 🧑‍🚀 Export to Github Pages (recipy included)
+- 🧑‍🚀 Ready-to-go workflow for publishing the blog on GitHub Pages

 ## Project Structure